 - 1 teaspoon pure vanilla extract

-- In the bowl of a stand mixer fitted with the paddle attachment, or in a large mixing bowl using a hand-held mixer, beat the cream cheese until smooth.
-Add the butter and mix for about 30 seconds-1 minute until well combined and smooth.
+- In the bowl of a stand mixer fitted with the paddle or whisk attachment, or in a large mixing bowl using a handheld mixer, beat the cream cheese until smooth.
+Add the butter and mix for about 30 seconds to 1 minute until well combined and smooth.

 - Add the powdered sugar and vanilla extract and continue mixing until fully combined, stopping to scrape down the sides of the bowl as needed.

 - Pipe or frost on cooled cupcakes, cakes, or other desserts.